Van-Ziegelstein/Shadow-Tune/README.md

 ## Why does this exist?
-Shadow-Tune 1.0 was originally developed as part of the effort to bring the Shadowrun Hong Kong Mod *CalFree in Chains* (which every self-respecting Shadowrunner should play if he/she/it hasn't already.) to Linux platforms.
+Shadow-Tune 1.0 was originally developed as part of the effort to bring the Shadowrun Hong Kong Mod *CalFree in Chains* (which every self-respecting Shadowrunner should play if he/she/it hasn't already) to Linux platforms.
 The mod came with its own soundtrack and a Linux-specific solution was needed to properly apply it and restore vanilla behavior once finished with the campaign.

 Shadow-Tune 2.0 is the extended version of the original, capable of applying the same replacement operation to Shadowrun Returns